-Pension contributions and group life insurance premiums are recognized as additions in the period when they become due pursuant to formal commitments or statutory or contractual requirements.
+Pension contributions and group life insurance premiums as well as contributions to the Retiree Health Insurance Trust are recognized as additions in the period when they become due pursuant to formal commitments or statutory or contractual requirements.
 Contributions to Defined Contribution Plans and the Retiree Health Insurance Trust are recognized in the period they are contributed.
-Investment income is recognized when earned.

 Net investment income includes net appreciation or depreciation in the fair value of investments, interest and dividend income, foreign currency transaction gains and losses, and securities lending income, less investment expenses, which include investment management and custodial fees and all other significant investment related costs.
-Investment income and expenses are recorded on the accrual basis.
+Investment income is recognized when earned and investment expenses are recorded when incurred.